 Opting for the T5 Momentum adds all-wheel drive and an uprated turbo-4 for $2,000, but keeps the same features as the lower-priced version.

 The top T5 AWD R-Design variants add stiffer springs and bigger antiroll bars, a black roof and bigger, 19-inch wheels.
 That trim level also comes equipped with a power passenger seat, two-zone climate control, navigation, softer leather upholstery with synthetic suede inserts, stiffer springs and bigger antiroll bars, motion-activated tailgate, and black headliner.
 Orange-red carpeting is available for $100 extra on the R-Design.
 Worth it.

-Options for the Volvo XC40 include a reasonable mix of standalone and packaged features that add impressive features.
+Options for the Volvo XC40 include a reasonable mix of standalone and packaged features that add impressive content.
 Our picks: A $1,400 Premium Package for the Momentum trim level ($900 for R-Design) adds a power adjustable passenger seat, two-zone automatic climate control, wireless phone charging, interior lighting (all standard on R-Design), Pilot Assist semi self-driving features, a foldable cargo floor, and power folding rear back rests.

 A crisp, premium Harman Kardon audio system and navigation is a $1,375 upgrade at the Momentum trim level.
 The same upgrade is $800 on XC40 R-Design, where navigation is already standard.